deanishe/alfred-convert/README.md

 #### Active currencies ####

-By default, all supported fiat currencies and a handful of the most popular cryptocurrencies are active.
+By default, all supported fiat currencies (provided you've set `APP_KEY` in the [configuration sheet](#configuration)) and a handful of the most popular cryptocurrencies are active.

 - `convinfo`
     - `View All Supported Currencies`